-The Social and Academic Mentor Program.
-The Graduate College Social and Academic Mentor (SAM) program is designed to recruit top graduate students from domestic, international, and underrepresented populations.
+The Social and Academic Mentor (SAM) Program.
+The SAM program is designed to recruit top graduate students from domestic, international, and underrepresented populations.
 Academic units submit applications to the Graduate College to nominate a first-year student (mentee) and peer mentor match.
-The mentor, two or more years advanced in the program, promotes the mentee's social and academic integration into graduate school using a structured format.
+The mentor, two or more years advanced in the program, promotes the mentee's social and academic integration into graduate school by using a structured format.
 The mentor meets weekly with the mentee and schedules regular monthly meetings with the faculty advisor to discuss the mentee's concerns, progress, accomplishments, or department-related matters.